Common Restrictive Covenants in Business Contracts

 This article discusses restrictive covenants in business agreements with employees and business owners.

+Employment contracts and other types of business contracts often contain restrictive agreements, and there is much confusion about the differences between these agreements.
 They are sometimes called "restrictive covenants" because they involve a covenant (promise) not to do something or restricting someone from doing something.
 Sometimes, but not always, the agreement includes compensation for the party who agrees to refrain from the act.

 Types of Contracts Including Restrictive Covenants